corrode/corrode.github.io/content/drafts/async/index.md

 To put this into perspective, [this about as long as PHP takes to start](https://github.com/bdrung/startup-time).
 In other words, the difference is negligible for most applications.

-Frameworks based on threads can easily handle [tens of thousands of requests per second](https://github.com/iron/iron#performance).
-Additionally, modern Linux can manage tens of [thousands of threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).
+Thread-based frameworks, like the now-inactive  [iron](https://github.com/iron/iron), showcased the capability to effortlessly handle [tens of thousands of requests per second](https://github.com/iron/iron/wiki/How-to-Benchmark-hello.rs-Example).
+This is further complemented by the fact modern Linux systems can manage [tens of thousands of threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

 Turns out, computers are pretty good at doing multiple things at once nowadays.